ByAlyck/Animated-Batman/README.md

 ## Credits

-This project was created by [your name] and is based on the famous Batman logo, property of DC Comics.
+This project was created by Alycia and is based on the famous Batman logo, property of DC Comics.
 All rights reserved to DC Comics.

 ## Contribution